melisafarias/IRIC-TrinhLab-Tools-MultiplexRegistration/README.md

 Example of output from the multiplex from a 30 marker protein panel by immunofluorescence.
 An automated Groovy script tiles the images into 4928 x 4928 pixel tiles.
 Each tile represents the 31 targets of the multiplex panel.

 <img src="example_multiplex_image2.PNG" alt="Example Multiplexed Image" width="300">
-Example of figure registered and multiplexed
+Example of tile registered and multiplexed

 ## Contributing